reinvent-fiuba/RPL-2.0-web/README.md

     - `bug/*`: If you are fixing a bug.
     - `chore/*`: If you are working on other kind of task.
 3. When the code is ready and was properly tested, create a descriptive Pull Request, assign a reviewer and wait for some feedback.
-4. Once the Pull Request is approved, merge it with _**"Squash and Merge"**_ (please check that everything is working find before merging).
+4. Once the Pull Request is approved, merge it with _**"Squash and Merge"**_ (please check that everything is working fine before merging).

 ### Deploying